rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 | default['rackspace_cloudmonitoring']['monitors_defaults']['entity']['search_ip']     | IP to use when searching by IP |

 Defaults for all are in attributes/default.rb.
-See the entity LWRP description below for details about the search method.
+See the entity Resource Provider description below for details about the search method.
 For Rackspace Cloud Servers the defaults will result in the existing, automatically generated entity being reused.
 Checks and Alarms need to reference the entity and will use the Chef label to do so.